boussadjra/taqwim/docs/api/functions/getLocaleData.md

 • **key**: `"day"` \| `"month"` \| `"year"` \| `"week"` \| `"monthsLong"` \| `"monthsMedium"` \| `"monthsShort"` \| `"weekDaysLong"` \| `"weekDaysMedium"` \| `"weekDaysShort"` \| `"today"` \| `"from"` \| `"to"`

-The key indicating the specific data to retrieve, such as "monthsLong" or "weekDaysShort".
+The key indicating the specific data to retrieve.

 ## Returns